CSCfi/fairdata-metax-v3/README.md

 ### Python dependencies

 - This repository uses Poetry for managing Python dependencies securely
-- Poetry generates a very strict `requirements.txt` file
 - Poetry enables easy updates of minor security/bug patches from pip with `pyproject.toml`-defined version constraints
-- The generated `requirements.txt` file is guaranteed to lock all dependencies and sub-dependencies
 - The Poetry file `poetry.lock` stores hashes of all dependencies, if the integrity of the dependency-tree ever needs to be verified
 - [Poetry documentation](https://python-poetry.org/docs/)